biobakery/biobakery_workflows/readme.md

 **Inputs**

-The workflow has ten required inputs and nine optional inputs.
+The workflow has eleven required inputs and nine optional inputs.

 *Required inputs*
-The workflow requires ten inputs for each run.
-Five inputs can be modified for each project where as the other five inputs would only be modified with software version changes.
+The workflow requires eleven inputs for each run.
+Five inputs can be modified for each project where as the other six inputs would only be modified with software version changes.
 * ProjectName : The name of the sequencing project.
 The final output report and zip archive will use this name (only alphanumeric characters allowed).
 * InputExtension : The extension for all of the input files (example ".fastq.gz")
 * InputRead1Identifier : The identifier in the file name for those files that are read1 (example ".R1")